-5.2.4 Ph.D.
+4.2.3 Ph.D.

-After completion of credits as per the programme requirements (see Table 1), the following requirements need to be completed by a Ph.D. student (sections 8-11 PG manual).
+After completion of credits as per the programme requirements, the following requirements need to be completed by a Ph.D. student (sections 8-11 PG manual).

-- (i) Comprehensive examination.
-The Doctoral Monitoring Committee (DMC) should be formed after the comprehensive exam - (ii) State of the Art (SOTA) Seminar. - (iii) The Peer Review Committee (PRC) Should be formed for extension of scholarship beyond the 5th year. - (iv) Open Seminar - (v) Synopsis submission and Thesis submission
+- (i) Comprehensive examination. - (ii) The Doctoral Monitoring Committee (DMC) should be formed after the comprehensive exam. - (iii) State of the Art (SOTA) Seminar. - (iv) The Peer Review Committee (PRC) Should be formed for extension of scholarship beyond the 5th year. - (v) Open Seminar - (vi) Synopsis submission and Thesis submission